ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/USER_GUIDE.md

 ## Data Sharing Preferences (Research Mode Only)

-Research participants have **complete control** over what location data they share with researchers.
+Research participants have **complete control** over what location data they share with researchers. **Location sharing preferences are now integrated directly into the survey form** for a streamlined experience.

 ### Data Sharing Options

-When you complete biweekly surveys in Research Mode, you'll be asked to choose:
+When you complete wellbeing surveys in Research Mode, you'll see a **Location Sharing section** within the survey form where you can choose:

-1. **Share Full Location Data** 📍
+1. **Share All Locations** 📍
    - Upload complete 2-week location history with survey responses
    - Helps researchers understand environmental context fully
    - All data is encrypted and anonymous

-2. **Share Partial Location Data** 🗺️
+2. **Select Specific Locations** 🗺️
-   - **All location areas are selected by default**
-   - Uncheck any areas you prefer to keep private (e.g., home, work, sensitive locations)
+   - Opens an interactive map to choose exactly which locations to share
-   - You can share some areas while keeping others completely private
+   - You can remove sensitive locations (e.g., home, work) while sharing others
    - Perfect for sharing public spaces while protecting personal locations
+   - Status shows how many locations are selected for sharing

-3. **Survey Responses Only** 📝
+3. **Survey Only** 📝
    - Upload only your survey answers, no location data
    - Still valuable for mood and wellbeing research
    - Complete privacy for your movements

+### Integrated Survey Experience

+**New Streamlined Process:**
+- Location sharing choices are made directly within the survey form
+- No separate consent dialogs or additional steps
+- Status indicator shows your current selection and location count
+- One-click submission handles both survey responses and location preferences
+- Immediate return to home screen after submission

+**Interactive Location Selection:**
+- When you choose "Select Specific Locations", an interactive map opens
+- All locations are shown by default - you remove ones you want to keep private
+- Easy-to-use eraser tool to exclude specific areas
+- "Confirm Selection" button returns you to the survey form
+- Clear help dialog explains all map controls

 ### Managing Your Preferences

+**Within Each Survey:**
+- Location sharing section shows your current choice
+- Status text displays location count and selection state
+- Help button explains each option
+- Can change preferences for each survey submission

 **Data Sharing Preferences** (Available in side menu):
 - View your current sharing settings
-- Change preferences anytime
+- Change default preferences
 - See history of your consent decisions
+- Review past location sharing choices

+### Different User Experiences

+**Beta Testers:**
+- See orange success messages explaining that data is stored locally only
+- No actual data transmission (testing mode)
-- Update which location areas you're comfortable sharing
+- All location sharing controls available for testing

-### Location Area Selection

-When choosing "Partial Location Data":
-- The app groups your locations into general areas (like "Central Johannesburg" or "Sandton CBD")
-- **All areas start selected** - you uncheck ones you want to keep private
+**Research Participants:**
+- Blue success messages about research contribution
+- Data prepared for upload (server setup pending)
-- Each area shows how many location records and visit dates
+- Full location sharing control and privacy protection

-- You can select all areas, some areas, or no areas (equivalent to survey-only)
-- Your choices are saved for future uploads
+**Regular Users:**
+- Simple confirmation messages
+- Private data storage on device only
+- Can still use location sharing interface for personal analysis

 ### Privacy Protection